-Students found guilty of any of the following prohibited conduct will be immediately dismissed from the nursing program.
+Students found guilty of any of the following prohibited conduct may be immediately dismissed from the nursing program.

-- Reporting to clinical experience intoxicated or under the influence of alcohol or drugs. - Use or consumption of alcohol or other intoxicating substances on health care organization premises. - Selling or distributing illegal substances while on health care organization premises. - Stealing from patients/residents, the health care organization, or employees. - Any form of dishonesty. - Sharing computer or medication station system (e.g. Pyxis) login information. - Login in as another person or use someone else's login information.
+- Engage in behavior that causes or may cause physical, verbal, mental, or emotional abuse to a patient/resident. - Reporting to clinical experience intoxicated or under the influence of alcohol or drugs. - Use or consumption of alcohol or other intoxicating substances on health care organization premises. - Selling or distributing illegal substances while on health care organization premises. - Bringing a weapon or something that could be construed as a weapon (e.g. guns, knives, etc.). - Stealing from patients/residents, the health care organization, or employees. - Sharing computer or medication station system (e.g. Pyxis) login information.

-- Falsifying any patient/resident record or any other document prepared or used in the course of, or in conjunction with, patient/resident care. - Disorderly conduct, including fighting; acting in an obscene manner or using obscene, abusive or threatening language; or horseplay. - Smoking while in the role of a student nurse. - Leaving the healthcare facility without the approval of the clinical faculty. - Defacing or damaging the health care organization's property. - Possession or use of firearms, fireworks, or any other weapon on health care organization's property. - Use of health care organization's telephones or other equipment for personal matters. - Insubordination. - Failure to observe health care organization regulations and/or policies. - Failure to maintain the confidentiality of health care organization matters, including matters relating to patients/residents. - Any action that destroys good relations between the health care organization and its employees or between the health care organization and any of its suppliers or patients/residents.
+- Login in as another person or use someone else's login information. - Falsifying any patient/resident record or any other document prepared or used in the course of, or in conjunction with, patient/resident care. - Disorderly conduct, including fighting; acting in an obscene manner or using obscene, abusive or threatening language; or horseplay. - Smoking while in the role of a student nurse. - Leaving the healthcare facility without the approval of the clinical faculty. - Defacing or damaging the health care organization's property. - Failure to observe health care organization or RVCC/CCSNH regulations and/or policies - Failure to maintain the confidentiality of health care organization matters, including matters relating to patients/residents. - Any action that destroys good relations between the health care organization and its employees or between the health care organization and any of its suppliers or patients/residents. - Any behavior that is considered insubordination.